looknni/persioni/README.md

 # if_re_load="YES"
 # if_re_name="/boot/modules/if_re.ko"

-# pkg install xorg-server xorg-drivers xinit xauth i3 terminator sudo bash-completion #awesome #nome-lite
+# pkg install xorg-server xorg-drivers xinit xauth i3 xterm sudo bash-completion #awesome #nome-lite
 # /usr/local/etc/sudoers
 # Use bash-completion, if available. /etc/bashrc or ~/.bashrc (or any other file sourcing those).
 If you have only bash >= 4.2 installed
 [[ $PS1 && -f /usr/local/share/bash-completion/bash_completion ]] && \